artgenexyz/mint-NFT-template/README.md

-# JS library for generative NFT mint website template
+# JS library for NFT mint website template
 This is the JS library used for template https://cryptowords.webflow.io/